Chateau Boulbon, Monastery of Frigolet, Beauregard and an unknown location

 1986 The messenger on his way to look for Matthew and Tell 2014 2014

 Episode handmaiden and Rebirth are also recorded in the abbey of Senanque.
 A compilation of small pictures below.

-The shots of the emperor in these episodes are all in abbey of Senanque.
-(No interior shot of Frigolet as far as we know) Episode Handmaiden and Rebirth.
+The shots of the emperor in ep.
+'Handmaiden' and 'Rebirth' are all shot in abbey of Senanque.

 Compilation of the episodes.